Ravens select Ohio State's Dobbins with 55th pick in draft - WHIZ News

 OWINGS MILLS, Md.
-(AP) — The Baltimore Ravens sought to enhance an already strong ground game by selecting Ohio State running back J.K.
-Dobbins with the 55th overall pick in the NFL draft on Friday night.
+(AP) — Looking to make the most prolific ground attack in NFL history even better, the Baltimore Ravens drafted Ohio State running back J.K.
+Dobbins with the 55th overall pick Friday night.

 Dobbins ran for a school-record 2,003 yards and 21 touchdowns with the Buckeyes last season.
 He left after his junior season following a career in which he amassed 4,459 yards rushing with 38 TDs.

-The 5-foot-10, 217-pound Dobbins joins the most prolific running attack in NFL history.
-With fleet-footed quarterback Lamar Jackson leading the way, Baltimore ran for a record-breaking 3,296 yards while compiling a league-best 14-2 record.
+The Ravens hope 5-foot-10, 217-pound Dobbins will enhance a running game that compiled a record-breaking 3,296 yards in 2019.
+With fleet-footed quarterback Lamar Jackson leading the way, Baltimore averaged 206 yards rushing while rolling through the regular season with an NFL-best 14-2 record.

-Dobbins will likely begin his pro career behind nine-year veteran Mark Ingram, a physical back who rushed for 1,019 yards and 10 scores in 2019.
-But Ingram turned 30 in December, and Dobbins provides Baltimore with a speedy option.
+Dobbins will likely begin his pro career as a backup to nine-year veteran Mark Ingram, a physical back who rushed for 1,019 yards and 10 scores in 2019.
+But Ingram turned 30 in December, and Dobbins provides Baltimore with a young, speedy option.

+A starter since his freshman season at Ohio State, Dobbins seems OK with the proposition of launching his NFL career behind Ingram on the depth chart.

-“He’s a great player,” Dobbins said of Ingram.
+“He’s a great player,” Dobbins said.
 “I can learn a lot from him.”

 The Ravens were slated to pick again in the second round at No. 60, but general manager Eric DeCosta dealt the selection to New England along with No. 129 for Nos.
 71 and 98.
 That gave Baltimore four picks in the third round — 71, 92, 98 and 106.